United States v. Ji Chaoqun: Background

-Ji Chaoqun, a Chinese national, was a student of electrical engineering at the Illinois Institute of Technology in Chicago, Illinois from 2013.
+Ji Chaoqun, a Chinese national, was a student of electrical engineering at the Illinois Institute of Technology in Chicago, Illinois, from 2013.
 He was arrested in Chicago in September 2018, and indicted in January 2019.
 In May 2022. he was charged with conspiring to commit an offense against or defraud the United States in violation of 18 U.S.C. § 371, failing to register as a foreign agent in violation of 18 U.S.C. § 951(a), two counts of wire fraud in violation of 18 U.S.C. § 1343, and making a materially false statement in violation of 18 U.S.C. § 1001(a)(2).

 According to the criminal complaint, Ji was recruited by and worked under the direction of China's Jiangsu State Security Department (JSSD), a division of the Ministry of State Security (MSS).
 Ji was tasked to provide biographical information on eight Chinese nationals working as engineers and scientists in the United States, some of whom were employed by U.S. defense contractors, for potential recruitment by the JSSD.

 In June 2016, Ji enlisted in the U.S. Army Reserves through the Military Accessions Vital to the National Interest (MAVNI) program.
 In 2018, he told an FBI undercover agent that he had received cash from MSS officers and planned to seek jobs with top-secret clearance, including positions at the CIA, FBI, and NASA, among other U.S. government agencies.

 District court ruling

 The United States District Court for the Northern District of Illinois held the trial in September 2022.
 Evidence presented during the two-week trial showed that Ji had been recruited by the Chinese Ministry of State Security before leaving China and had engaged in various activities on its behalf, including purchasing background reports on U.S. scientists and attempting to infiltrate the U.S. Army Reserves.

 Ji argued that the legal commercial transaction exception in § 951(d)(4), which excludes "any person engaged in a legal commercial transaction" from the definition of a "foreign agent," applied to his case.
 However, the district court found that this exception only covered legal commercial relationships and that Ji's relationship with China extended beyond that of engaging in a legal commercial transaction.

 The jury found Ji guilty of failing to register as a foreign agent in violation of 18 U.S.C. § 951(a) along with other charges.
 The court convicted him accordingly.
-He was acquitted him on two charges of wire fraud.
+He was acquitted on two charges of wire fraud.

 In January 2023, the district court denied Ji's motions for a judgment of acquittal and for a new trial.
 He was subsequently sentenced to 96 months in prison in January 2023.